New York City Criminal Defense Attorney - Shoplifting

 New York City Criminal Defense Lawyerdefending you in court.

-Contact us (nights and weekends are ok) for a free and confidential
+Contact us (nights and weekends are ok) for a confidential

 MAXIMUM PENALTIES FOR CERTAIN SHOPLIFTING OFFENSES: